This post may contain affiliate links. Read our disclosure policy.

 Recipes You’ll Love:

-Now that you’ve learned one of the most critical how-to’s for baking, make sure to check out some of my top recipes!
+Now that you’ve learned one of the most crucial steps in baking, make sure to check out some of my top recipes!

 Photos by Lauren Peachie.